 Handling Mozilla Security Bugs

-IMPORTANT: Anyone who believes they have found a Mozilla-related security vulnerability can and should report it by sending email to the address firstname.lastname@example.org.
+IMPORTANT: Anyone who believes they have found a Mozilla-related security vulnerability should visit our bug bounty program for information on how to submit them.

 In order to improve the Mozilla project’s approach to resolving Mozilla security vulnerabilities, mozilla.org is creating more formal arrangements for handling Mozilla security-related bugs.
 First, mozilla.org is appointing a security module owner charged with primary responsibility for coordinating the investigation and resolution of reported Mozilla security vulnerabilities; the security module owner will have one or more peers to assist in this task.
 At the same time mozilla.org is also creating a larger “Mozilla security bug group” by which Mozilla contributors and others can participate in addressing security vulnerabilities in Mozilla.
 This document describes how this new organizational structure will work, and how security-related Mozilla bug reports will be handled.